 - Doing shoulder presses may also improve bench press.

-- In some cases, the standing shoulder press may also enhance arms swing power, increasing the jumping abilities.
+- In some cases, the standing shoulder press may also enhance arm swing power, increasing the jumping abilities.

-However, in terms of effectiveness, both are good, and they increase strength and promote muscle growth.
+However, both are effective.
+They increase strength and promote muscle growth.
 Both variations are also safe for the shoulders and spine.

 You can include both variations in your workout routine or do each variation in different periods to check which one is more effective for your shoulder.